 I believe that snacks are necessary as well as treats.
 Both to fuel the mind and body.
 But we need to know the difference.
 Both should be less than 300 calories and not ruin your appetite for the next meal.
 Snacks can provide longer lasting energy (think protein and produce) and be minimal in added sugars or crappy fat.
 Treats, well we all know what those are.
 (Click here, to find out my favorite chocolate brand.
 Which by the way, Chocolate was the #1 snack for the world!)
 I also recommend snacks should be kept to two a day, with treats just one time per day.
 If you have diabetes, snacks are a must if you plan on going 4-5 hours until your next meal.
 Typically for women, it should include around 15 grams of carbs, 30 grams if you need more calories in the day or even before you go to bed.

-If you’d like a list of 51 Snacks and Treats all for under 100 Calories, make sure and sign up at KimLeneghan.com.
+If you’d like a list of 51 Snacks and Treats all for under 100 Calories, make sure and email me at Kim@misfitnutrition.com (Did you catch that change???
+It’s coming soon!!

 I’m predicting snacks will “abduct” meal times, the busier we get.